jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 There is no hardware accelerated path for AV1 on macOS at the moment.
 Although the M3 series added AV1 decoding support, [ffmpeg does not support it yet](https://trac.ffmpeg.org/ticket/10642).

+### Performance Consideration

+An Apple Silicon-based Mac is preferred in most cases.
+Even an entry-level M1 can handle three 4K 24fps Dolby Vision HEVC 10-bit transcoding tasks simultaneously while performing tone-mapping to SDR.<sup>*</sup>

+The "Max" variant chips come with an additional video encoding engine.
+VideoToolbox can utilize this extra engine even when there is only a single transcoding session, enabling support for 4K 120fps transcoding and tone-mapping.<sup>*</sup>

+The "Ultra" variant chips feature 2 video decoding engines and 4 video encoding engines, effectively doubling the capability compared to the "Max" variant chips.

+On legacy Intel Macs, you may encounter performance issues with tone-mapping using Metal on 4K videos if your Mac doesn't have an AMD GPU.
+However, it is still adequate for transcoding SDR videos.

+<sup>*</sup> Using prefer speed encoder preset.

 ## macOS Setups

-**MacOS 12 and later** are officially supported.
+**macOS 12 and later** are officially supported.
 Older versions might work, but are not supported.

 ### Configure

-- Enable VideoToolbox in Jellyfin and uncheck the unsupported codecs.
+- Enable VideoToolbox in Jellyfin and uncheck unsupported codecs.
+  - Disable `MPEG4`, `MPEG2`, and `VC-1`, as VideoToolbox lacks a hardware-accelerated decoding path for these codecs.
+- Check `Enable VideoToolbox Tone mapping` if you want to use VideoToolbox native tone-mapping.
+- Check `Enable Tone mapping` if you want to use Metal-based tone-mapping.
+- Optionally, select an `Encoding Preset`.
+The `veryslow`, `slower`, `slow`, and `medium` presets prioritize quality, while `fast`, `faster`, `veryfast`, `superfast`, and `ultrafast` prioritize speed.
+The default `Auto` setting prioritizes speed.

 ### Verify